 Despite strong legal foundation, and growing global evidence on impacts, many existing cash transfers rarely have a clearly specified, logical framework, with a classification of input, output, outcomes and impacts indicators.
 In developing countries, those with such definitions often are limited to programs financed by donors.
 This lack of formalization of logical frame is partly due to the fact that bulk of SA-CT remain focused on a narrow objective of providing cash to those in need.
 With Cash+ interventions, greater attention to the operational chain from inputs to outputs, outcomes and impacts, is becoming necessary.
 There is also a greater attention to designing results indicators and setting up monitoring and evaluation system.

 Systems that ensure monitoring of results and undertake periodic evaluations play a critical role in well governed SA-CTs.
-Monitoring and evaluations provide feedback about the implementation and about the effects of a SA-CT, and thus provide increased credibility and political support for the program.
+Monitoring and evaluations provide feedback about the implementation, about the intended and unintended effects of a SA-CT and need possible need for adjustments or reforms, thus informing policy making and ultimately providing increased credibility and political support for the program.
 At the same time, adequate monitoring and professional evaluation absorb considerable resources from the budget of a program and require highly qualified personnel.
 That is why setting up adequate monitoring and evaluation system is an important part of policy decisions with consequences for program perennity, efficiency and responsiveness.
 To ensure objectivity and independence, impact evaluations are intentionally kept separate from cash transfer program implementation, while process monitoring is a part of daily delivery (Gertler at al 2016).

 There is a growing use of scientific impact evaluations and increased attention to monitoring (Ralston et al. 2017, Bastagli et al. 2018, Kondylis and Loeser 2021, Andrews et al 2021).
 The use of credible and rigorous techniques to understand the impacts of cash transfers has expanded from fewer than five evaluations completed per year in the 1990s, to about 30 each year in 2000-2010 (Baez, 2011), and to over 100 a year since 2010 (Bastagli et al. 2019).